top of page

 E(sitting on Byron's lap): Never again shall our meetings be all sunshine - and stolen kisses and fumblings - my Lord - I feel the shadow of Miss Milbanke will lay across them

-B: Perhaps you are right. my dear Eliza
+B: Perhaps you are right, my dear Eliza (grinds teeth) and a damned arctic one it is too

 Unannounced, in comes Douglas Kinnaird - smirking somewhat sleazily towards B